2015 New Year's attack plots

 In late December 2015, authorities in several countries announced the discovery of attack plots, organized by the Islamic State of Iraq and the Levant (ISIL), targeting New Year's celebrations.
 Police in North America and Europe were on high alert in December 2015 because of a series of terrorist attacks and attack plots, including the November 2015 Paris attacks, and because of information picked up by security agencies indicating that militants might plan to attack public New Year's Eve celebrations.

 New Year's Eve celebrations were cancelled following intelligence reports of planned attacks and several arrests in Brussels, while in Munich, rail service was suspended as suspected attack plots were uncovered.
 In other cities, security was increased amid heightened fears in the wake of the Paris attacks.
-There were unprecedented security measures in several major European cities, including Paris, London and Moscow.
+There were unprecedented security measures in several major European cities, including Paris, London, Amsterdam, Madrid, and Moscow.

 New Year's attack plots

 Brussels

 Belgian police arrested two men on 27 and 28 December and charged them with involvement in an ISIL-related plan to attack New Year's celebrations in Brussels, reportedly having discussed attacking the Grand-Place.
 Four others were arrested during raids and questioned but subsequently released.
 Public New Year's Eve celebrations and fireworks were cancelled in Brussels due to the heightened terror threat.
 No charges were pressed for planning an attack, but the two men were convicted of being members of a terrorist organization and sentenced to prison.